niolabs/docs/docs/running-nio/docker.md

 ---
 ## Configure <span class="allow-caps">Pubkeeper</span> communication

 Before running nio, the `nio.conf` file of the project will need to be configured for Pubkeeper communication.
-If you are using a nio hosted Pubkeeper server, obtain your hostname and token from the [System Designer](http://designer.n.io) in the edit modal for your system.
+If you are using a nio-hosted Pubkeeper server, obtain your hostname and token from the [System Designer](http://designer.n.io) in the edit modal for your system as explained [here](/running-nio/in-the-cloud.md#pk-credentials).

 1. Open `default_project/nio.conf`.
-2. Copy your Pubkeeper hostname and token in for `PK_HOST` and `PK_TOKEN` under the `user_defined` section.
+2. Under the `user_defined` section, copy your Pubkeeper hostname and token to `PK_HOST` and `PK_TOKEN`.
-3. Copy your hostname in for `WS_HOST` under the `user_defined` section being sure to replace `pubkeeper` with `websocket`.
+3. For `WS_HOST`, copy your Pubkeeper hostname, but replace `pubkeeper` with `websocket`.

 ---
 ## Creating a <span class="allow-caps">Docker</span> image